Gigaspaces/xap-docs/site/content/xap121tut/http-session-sharing.markdown

 -	Install XAP by unzipping it into `c:\` or `d:\`
 -	Start two Tomcat instances by running `\TOMCAT_HOME\bin\startup.bat` from the two Tomcat folders we prepared in the previous steps.
     -   Lets assume that the first instance is running with port 8080 and the second one with port 8090.
--	Move to the `\gigaspaces-xap-premium-10.2.0-ga\bin` folder and start GigaSpaces agent by running:
+-	Move to the `XAP_HOME/bin` folder and start XAP agent by running:

 {{%tabs%}}